Kiev Cake – Киевский Торт

 How to make the Peanut Meringue

-In a bowl of an electric mixer, fitted with a whisk attachment whip the egg whites, salt and cream of tartar for 2 minutes on high speed.
+In a bowl of an electric mixer, fitted with a whisk attachment whip 4 egg whites, a pinch of salt and ⅛ tsp cream of tartar for 2 minutes on high speed.
 With the mixer still running, add sugar 1 tablespoon at a time.
 Continue whipping for another 9 minutes, until stiff peaks and white and glossy appearance.

 - With a tablespoon, spoon the meringue onto the prepared baking sheet, into little mounts.
 Place them 1-2 inches apart.
 Sprinkle each meringue mount with peanuts.

 - Bake in the preheated oven for 3 hours, or until a meringue taken out of the oven, allowed to cool to room temperature and cracked in half, is dry in the middle.
 Allow to cool on a cooling rack.

 Bring 3/4 cup water and 1/2 cup sugar to boil.
 Stir, allowing the sugar to dissolve.
 Let cool to room temperature.
 Add 2 tbsp vanilla extract and stir again.